-Previously, we explained how some housing analysts and economists are making bold predictions for the Washington State real estate market through 2018 and into 2019.
+Previously, we explained how some housing analysts and economists are making bold predictions for the Washington State real estate market through 2020.
 Home prices in the area are expected to outpace the national average over the coming months.

 This is particularly true within the Seattle metro area, and it’s largely the result of chronically low inventory within the housing market.